Admiration: Behaviours concerning the relationship

-Admiration is also associated with a tendency to praise the admired act to others, and a desire for contact and proximity with the admired.
+Admiration is associated with interpersonal tendencies such as showing an increased willingness to receive help from others.
+Admiration is also associated with a tendency to praise the admired act to others, and a desire for contact and proximity with the admired, in order to build relationships with the admired person to maximise their ability to learn further.

+Admiration serves a communicative function, signaling to the admired person that their skill or performance is valued.
+This recognition can reinforce prestige and motivate the admired to continue their excellence.
+In addition to this direct impact, Admiration often prompts individuals to share their positive impressions of the admired person with others.
+This behaviour can further enhance the admired individual’s reputation.

 Group-based

 Admiration has also been studied in an intergroup context by Susan Fiske and her colleagues.
-They propose that admiration is the emotion we feel towards those social groups we perceive as competent (or high-status) and warm (friendly and cooperative) (e.g., in studies involving students in the US, an example of a group perceived as competent and warm is the British).
+Group-based admiration leads to positive outcomes in intergroup relations.
+They propose that admiration is the emotion we feel towards those social groups we perceive as competent (or high-status), legitimate and warm (friendly and cooperative) (e.g., in studies involving students in the US, an example of a group perceived as competent and warm is the British).
 Admiration is related to intentions to associate, cooperate with, and help members from groups that are admired.

+Intergroup admiration is linked to both active and passive facilitation of outgroups (e.g., helping and cooperation), and it also plays a communicative role by signaling value, reinforcing prestige, and supporting leader-follower dynamics.
+These functions contribute to admiration’s broader role in regulating intergroup behavior and maintaining social hierarchy.
+When admiration is directed at groups or individuals perceived as legitimately high-status, competent, or warm, it tends to elicit deference and reduce political action, thereby maintaining existing social hierarchies.
+However, admiration for subversive figures, such as heroes or martyrs, can motivate political action that challenges the status quo.